Synthetixio/SIPs/sips/sip-x.md

 The `ExchangerWithVirtual` contract will be modified to:

 1. Deploy an ERC-1167 proxy pointing to an "base" Virtual Synth contract instead of a full Virtual Synth contract.
-2. Receive the address of the base Virtual Synth contract in its `constructor`.
-This value will be considered immutable with no functionality to update it in the future.
+2. Receive the address of the base Virtual Synth contract through the `AddressResolver`.

 To allow such deployments, the `VirtualSynth` contract will require changes:

 1. Migrate the current `constructor` to an `initialize` function, as proxies do not run constructors
 1. A new constructor that "disables" the base contract from being initialized.
 This step is not strictly necessary, but preferable to avoid possible future confusion.

-As a optional step, a vanity address or universal deployer could be used to deploy the base contract to let it occupy the same (immutable) address on each desired chain.
+A vanity address or universal deployer will be used to deploy the base contract to let it occupy the same (immutable) address on each desired chain.
+It will be made internally available to other contracts through the `AddressResolver`, as `VirtualSynthBase`.

 ### Rationale